 The South Carolina Sandhills are situated between the Piedmont (separated by the Fall Line) and the Coastal Plain.
 Once the sea reached into today’s Sandhills, hence the sand.
 I spent two days with Charles Horn looking into roadside ditches in various counties in order to study the form of R. viscosum, that is growing there.
-The plants are very similar to the ones we know for example from New York or New Jersey.
-However, most of them have very fuzzy (pubescent) floral bud scales.
-Very rarely a plant with slick (glabrous) buds can be found.
+The plants are very similar to the ones we know for example from New York or New Jersey (viscosum).
+However, most of them have very fuzzy (pubescent) floral bud scales (serrulatum var. georgianum).
+Very rarely a plant with slick (glabrous) buds can be found (viscosum).
 Main blooming time is July.
 Some plants start in June, others as late as August.
 Is this a kind of transition zone between R. serrulatum var. georgianum (mainly known from Georgia) and R. viscosum (mainly known from e.g. New Jersey or other states further north)?